-Peter Tam is a new Canadian singer/songwriter in the pop-jazz genre.
+Peter Tam is an emerging West Coast Canadian singer/songwriter in the pop-jazz genre.
 His songs often touch on themes of gratitude and relationships.
-Peter likes using the Pacific Northwest weather as a metaphor.
+Peter likes using the Pacific Northwest weather (rain) as a metaphor.

 On September 10 Peter’s single “Thanks for the Rain” was released on all streaming and downloading platforms as well as on radio.
 Producer Andrew Van Slee, who produced Michael Bublé’s first album, was instrumental in making this happen.
 “Thanks for the Rain” is about how dealing with adversity builds strength and resilience.